 Support & Adjustments Is the employee fit for work?
 Yes/No Is the employee on a phased return to work?
-Yes/No Is the employee taking any new medication following the Yes/No absence?
-(If yes, please give detail) Was this absence related to an underlying condition?
-Yes/No (If yes, please give detail) Did the employee complete a Stress Risk Assessment or were they referred to Occupational Health prior to returning?
-Yes/No (If yes, please give detail) Does the employee require any other adjustments or Yes/No support?
-(If yes, please give detail)
+Yes/No Is the employee taking any new medication following the absence?
+(If yes, please give detail) Yes/No Was this absence related to an underlying condition?
+(If yes, please give detail) Yes/No

+Did the employee complete a Stress Risk were they referred to Occupational Health (If yes, please give detail) Yes/No

+Does the employee require any other adjusting support?
+(If yes, please give detail) Yes/No

 Absence History

 No. of absences in past 6 months: No. of absences in past 12 months:

 Triggers reached: Patterns identified:

 Action:

-Please detail whether there is to be no action or a Sickness Absence Capability Meeting is to be arranged in line with the policy.
+Please detail whether there is to be no action, or a Sickness Absence Capability Meeting is to be arranged in line with the policy.

 Additional Comments

 Acknowledgement

-Employee Signature: Date:
+Employee Signature:

-Manager Signature: Date:
+Manager Signature: